 And of course, you can combine live streaming with a social promotion where people can buy the products being featured in-app.
 For example, you could hold a Facebook Live stream promoting your product's benefits and have a Facebook Marketplace Ad in the feeds of the same people watching your live stream.

 In the next couple of years, consumer demand and faster connectivity will boost the growth of live streaming platforms.
-By 2023, the live streaming market is expected to bring in hundreds of billions of dollars in global annual sales.
+Technavio predicts that the live-streaming market will rise at a CAGR of 13.47% and grow by $29 billion between 2023 and 2027.

 Specialist Social Network Marketplaces Will Continue to Help the Expansion of Social Commerce

-In 2021, most of the major social networks improved the ability to engage in social commerce on their platforms.
+In the past years,, most of the major social networks improved the ability to engage in social commerce on their platforms.
 We saw Buyable Pins on Pinterest, Facebook Shops, and Instagram Shopping gaining popularity, as well as a handful of specialist social network marketplaces especially in China.

 For instance, Pinduoduo—the largest interactive eCommerce platform in China—propelled the use of social commerce in the country.
 Its user experience is anchored around browsing and interactions rather than the more traditional and deliberate search-based discovery model.
 It encourages consumers to form "teams" of at least two to get a lower price.